thingsboard/thingsboard.github.io/_includes/docs/edge/faq.md

                     <div class="edge-faq-question-title" onclick="toggleEdgeFaq(this)">How do I start a free trial?</div>
                     <div class="edge-faq-answer">
                         <p>Community Edition is free and open-source - no trial needed. <a href="/docs/user-guide/install/{{docsPrefix}}installation-options/" target="_blank">Download</a> and use it indefinitely at no cost.</p>
-                        <p>For Professional Edition, start a 30-day trial of the <b>Maker</b> plan with Edge Computing add-on enabled.
-You'll have full access to Edge PE features.</p>
+                        <p>For Professional Edition, you can start with the <b>Free</b> plan, which is limited in terms of the number of devices, but which has Edge Computing add-on permanently enabled.
+This allows you to try out the add-on features free of charge.</p>
                     </div>
                 </div>
             </div>